rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

   - Webpack
 ---

-> tl;dr Install the [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) to visualize what's included in your webpack bundles and debug common problems".
+> tl;dr Install the [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) to visualize what's included in your webpack bundles and debug common problems.

 Does webpack feel still a bit scary?
 Maybe a bit too magical?
 Too much of _WTF is going on here?_